PopovEvgeniy/txt866/readme.txt

                              TXT866

-                           Version 2.0.6.2
+                           Version 2.0.7

-           Win-1251 to Dos-866 code-page convertor for text files by Popov Evgeniy Alekseyevich
+           Win-1251 to Dos-866 code-page converter for text files by Popov Evgeniy Alekseyevich

 Description